Contingency plan: Definition, examples & how to create

 Free crisis management template

-There are a variety of reasons you’d want to set up a contingency plan.
+There are several reasons you'd want to set up a contingency plan.
 Rather than building one contingency plan, you should build one plan for each type of large-scale risk or disaster that might strike.

 Read: Business impact analysis: 4 steps to prepare for anything

-A business contingency plan is a specialized strategy that organizations develop to respond to particular, unforeseen events that threaten to disrupt regular operations.
-It's kind of like a business continuity plan, but there's one key difference.
+A business contingency plan is a special strategy organizations use to handle unexpected events that could disrupt normal work.
+It’s similar to a business continuity plan, but there is an important difference.

-While business continuity plans aim to ensure the uninterrupted operation of the entire business during a crisis, a business contingency plan zeroes in on procedures and solutions for specific critical incidents, such as data breaches, supply chain interruptions, or key staff unavailability.
+While business continuity plans aim to ensure the uninterrupted operation of the entire business during a crisis, contingency planning focuses on procedures and solutions for specific critical incidents, such as data breaches, supply chain interruptions, or key staff unavailability.

-• Strategies to ensure minimal operational disruption during crises, such as unexpected market shifts, regulatory compliance changes, or severe staff shortages.
+• Strategies to minimize operational disruption during crises, such as unexpected market shifts, regulatory changes, or severe staff shortages.

 • Partnerships with external agencies that can provide support in scenarios like environmental hazards or public health emergencies.